Artist’s statement and biography

 40” x 40”

-“There was such a mystery to violence, arising suddenly and then retreating again, leaving nothing behind but something broken, and no way of knowing how it happened, no one to ask.”
+“There was such a mystery to violence, arising suddenly and then retreating again, leaving nothing behind but something broken, and no way of knowing how it happened, no one to ask.” - Jim Lewis, Ghosts of New York

-Alright, let’s get some details out of the way, this exhibition features a group of paintings that I made in my studio in Half Moon Bay, CA in 2023.
-These paintings are characterized by abstract imagery with dynamic and expressive gestural brushwork balancing between the chaotic and controlled and feature a wide range of color palettes.
+My work can be characterized by abstract imagery with dynamic and expressive gestural brushwork balancing between the chaotic and controlled and feature a wide range of color palettes.

 I paint abstract paintings because abstract painting creates space for me to combine the things that I am interested in or inspired by in a given moment.
 This type of freedom isn’t as accessible when painting figures, portraits, still life or just employing a more representational style.
 In my opinion those styles tend to focus the viewer more on the technique of the artist or the accuracy of the representation.
 I also choose to paint over photography, digital art, or any machine facilitated work because I like to see the human happenstance in a painting.
 I like paintings that look like they were a struggle.
 For me, every painting has felt like a mountain that I had to climb - sometimes I come across familiar footholds but each one has left me a combination of exhausted, grateful, improved, callused, and relieved.